mariaher07/ATS-TFG/README.md

 # From Abstracts to Titles: Experiments with Sequence-to-Sequence models
-This repository includes the code used for developing the Thesis named after this repository, written by María Hernández Padilla, 2021.
+This repository includes the code used for developing the Bachelor Thesis named after this repository, written by María Hernández Padilla, 2021.

 Datasets used for the project:
 - News dataset: https://www.kaggle.com/sunnysai12345/news-summary